- Home

 (C) In areas where parking spaces have been marked off or designated, vehicles shall be so parked as to be entirely within a single space.

-It shall be unlawful for any person to park a vehicle on any street between the hours of 2 and 6 a.m. of any day; provided, however, physicians on an emergency call or emergency vehicles may park as long as necessary during these hours, provided that any vehicle so parked has parking lights on.
+It shall be unlawful for any person to park a vehicle on any street between the hours of 2:00 a.m. and 6:00 a.m. of any day; provided, however, physicians on an emergency call or emergency vehicles may park as long as necessary during these hours.

 The Cook County Animal and Rabies Control Ordinance is adopted in its entirety by the Village of La Grange Park and will be enforced unless modified or supplemented by the provisions herein.